layershift/jps-disableHttpdSqlNodes/texts/description.md

-This add-on will disable Apache web server on the database node on prder to prevent access to PHPMyAdmin
+This add-on will disable Apache web server on the database node in order to prevent access to PHPMyAdmin